K-PaaS/application-platform-guide-eng/user_guide/application_platform/cf_cli.md

   ```
-  Share private Domain with other organization.
+  Share private Domain with other organizations.
   ```